How to Answer: Where Do You See Yourself in 5 Years (with Sample Answers)

 Every question in an interview serves some purpose for the interviewer.
 When the interviewer asks what your five-year plan is, they’ve got two goals behind that question:

-In other words, the interviewer is really asking if this position will be something you will enjoy doing long-term.
-Hiring and training employees is expensive, so the fewer times a company has to do that, the better.
+In other words, the interviewer is asking if this position will be something you enjoy doing long-term.
+Hiring and training employees are expensive, so the fewer times a company has to do that, the better.

 Also, most hiring managers aren’t looking to have a revolving door of people they interview.